projectacrn/acrn-hypervisor/misc/debug_tools/acrn_trace/README.rst

    Trace data will be converted to human-readable format based on a given format and printed to stdout.

 #.
-Analysis of the collected data is done on a Linux PC so you'll need
+Analysis of the collected data is done on your development computer.
+Copy
-   to copy the collected trace data to your Linux system (using ``scp`` is recommended):
+   the collected trace data to your development computer (using ``scp`` is recommended):

    .. code-block:: none